BLUE VIEWPOINT

 4They were told not to harm the grass of the earth or any plant or tree, but only those people who did not have the seal of God on their foreheads.

 .
-Those with no seal, who do not worship the beast, will be the target of the persecution of the AntiChrist, not God's wrath.
+Those with no seal of God, who do not worship the beast, will be the target of the persecution of the AntiChrist, not God's wrath.
 So, some will die in that persecution (Revelation 7:13-14

 14I answered, "Sir, you know."
 And he said, "These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb.